-- The Community Engagement Office and the Student Affairs Deanship coordinate with the Student Council to encourage students and staff to participate in cultural events not only to increase the morale and spirit of everyone involved but also to make students more aware of their society. - The Community Engagement Office works with the Student Affairs Deanship and the Student Council and in collaboration with faculty and staff plan an annual calendar of events broken down by semester.
+- 1. The Community Engagement Office and the Deanship of Student Affairs coordinate with the Student Council to encourage students and staff to participate in cultural events not only to increase the morale and spirit of everyone involved but also to make students more aware of their society. - 2.
+The Community Engagement Office works with the Deanship of Student Affairs and the Student Council and in collaboration with faculty and staff plan an annual calendar of events broken down by semester.
 The activities focus on student's overall development.

-6.13 The Student Experience
+6.15 The Student Experience